BachmannSolutions/DailyQuotes/README.md

 ## DailyQuotes
-This project is the final requirement for the Code Louisville's May 2021 Python Session.
+This project is the final requirement for the Code Louisville's Python Course.

-The intention of this app is to enable the user to view a new quote daily.
+The intention of this project is to share something that is important to my wife and I with others.
+We are a collector of quotes and I thought this would be a neat way to share quotes we've gathered throughout the years with others.
+By using the program, the user is enabled to view a new quote daily.

 ## Code Louisville Project Requirements met
 1. Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program